cduck/aperture-scripting/README.md

 	local board = panelization.empty_board(50*mm, 10*mm)

-The first step consist in adding some images to the board, because gerber-ltools doesn't know what kind of image you need (it could try a standard board, but then you'd have to remove what you don't want or add what's non-standard anyway).
+The first step consist in adding some images to the board, because Aperture Scripting doesn't know what kind of image you need (it could try a standard board, but then you'd have to remove what you don't want or add what's non-standard anyway).
 Here we'll create an outline image, a top soldermask to get a nice color and a top silkscreen to write some text on top of it:

 	board.images.outline = panelization.empty_image()
 	board.images.top_silkscreen = panelization.empty_image()
 	board.images.top_soldermask = panelization.empty_image()

 Now all these are empty, including the outline, even though we said above that specifying dimensions for an empty board would create an outline.
-Gerber-ltools keeps tracks of outlines separately from other drawings on the board, because usually you don't want it to be drawn (for example if you have the outline on the copper layers you don't actually want a thin copper trace all around your board).
+Aperture Scripting keeps tracks of outlines separately from other drawings on the board, because usually you don't want it to be drawn (for example if you have the outline on the copper layers you don't actually want a thin copper trace all around your board).
 But ultimately you want the outline to be saved in a Gerber image, either in a dedicated image as is the case here, or in another image (common cases are top silkscreen, top copper, or sometimes all layers).
 To do that, you will have to associate the outline with an aperture on each image you want it saved on.
 Here we'll create a zero-sized aperture and draw the outline on the *outline* image:

 	board.outline.apertures.outline = drawing.circle_aperture(0)